 As required by the Professional Governance Act, programs to encourage reconciliation with Indigenous people will be mandatory.
-Effective January 1st, 2021 all new articling Registrants will be required to complete a foundational knowledge course respecting Indigenous peoples (from a course list approved by BCIA) as part of their articling program.
-All Registrants, other than Articling Registrants will be required to complete a similar course by December 31st 2022.
+Effective January 1, 2021 all new articling registrants will be required to complete a foundational knowledge course respecting Indigenous peoples (including the foundational content as outlined by BCIA) as part of their articling program.
+All registrants, other than articling registrants will be required to complete a similar course by December 31, 2022.
 BCIA will organize and manage foundational Indigenous training throughout 2020 and 2021.
-BCIA will retroactively accept certain courses taken since January 1st, 2019 as meeting this requirement.
+BCIA will retroactively accept certain courses taken since January 1, 2019, as meeting this requirement.

 Acceptable foundation courses on Indigneous Awareness should be no less than one-day (6 hours) or a combination which totals 6 hours.

 - Colonization and its impacts

 - Understanding Indigenous perspectives - racism, misconceptions, cultural safety